hjalti/mossum/README.md

 if we want the name to contain the assignment name and the student ID, we can use the regular expression `(.*)/.*/(.*)/.*`.

-By extracting only the students' usernames from the path, the output might look something like this.
+By extracting only the students' IDs from the path, the output might look something like this.

 ![Example](example1.png?raw=true "Example")